FernVR/mosaic/README.md

 ## Colour Scheme

-*   I wanted the colours to display a warm and neutral theme, with some brighter colours to add flare and art to the site.
+*   I wanted the colours to display a warm and neutral theme, with some brighter colours to add flare and design to the site.

     ![Colour-pallete](./assets/images/readme/readme-color-pallete.png)